bcgov/orgbook-bc-api-docs/docs/README.md

 Faceted search augments basic search functionality by providing a mechanism to narrow down search results through the application of various filters, similar to what you would see on an e-commerce site like an online clothing store. _See [this](https://en.wikipedia.org/wiki/Faceted_search) Wikipedia article about faceted search._

-The `/search/topic/facets` path has been created specifically for this and works exaclty the same as `search/topic` with the only difference being that the response is augmented with facets.
+The `/search/topic/facets` path has been created specifically for this and works exactly the same as `search/topic` with the only difference being that the response is augmented with facets.

 #### Request